HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 ### Parameters for bounding boxes

-The tracker works upon the object detection model (bounding boxes).
+The tracker works with the object detection model (bounding boxes).

 The first step is to detect bounding boxes, the second step is to track (find the same boxes among frames) them.
 These parameters are addressed to the first step - bounding box detection.